PAMGuardLearning/.github/profile/README.md

 Published materials are held in releases within the appropriate repository.
 A typical PAMGuard user wanting to learn how to use PAMGuard should probably **not** be looking through the pages in these repositories.
 Information linking the published tutorial documents is available in the appropriate page within the [tutorials section](https://www.pamguard.org/tutorials.html) of the PAMGuard website.
-If there isn't a link from the PAMGuard website, then you're possible looking at a tutorial document that is still under development, and you do so at your own peril.
+If there isn't a link from the PAMGuard website, then you're possibly looking at a tutorial document that is still under development, and you do so at your own peril.

 Configuration files and data for use with each tutorial are made available using  a variety of resources.
 Configuration files may be held on these pages with the tutorial documentation.
 Larger files, such as raw sound files will be hoseted on a different data repository, such as Zenodo.
-See the notes in specific tutorials on where to find the data.
+See the notes in specific tutorials on where to find the data and any configuration files you might need.
 Again, if you're a user, this information will be clear in the tutorial documents themselves and the information on the [tutorials pages](https://www.pamguard.org/tutorials.html) do you don't need to be grubbing around here.

 Tools for preparing the materials vary.
-Some are using MS Word, others [Quarto](https://quarto.org/), which is a free work processing package built into R Studio that uses a combination of [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Tex](https://en.wikipedia.org/wiki/TeX).
+Some are using MS Word, others [Quarto](https://quarto.org/), which is a free word processing package built into R Studio that uses a combination of [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Tex](https://en.wikipedia.org/wiki/TeX).

-Materials on this site are open source and you're free to look around and fork the source material.
+Materials on this site are open source.
+You're free to look around and fork the source material, and to incorporate it into your own training programmes.

 | Tutorial | Prerequisites |  Outcomes |
 | -------- | --------- | --------- |